jeebonAI/frontend/README.md

 ### Installation

-See the [Installation Guide](install.md) for detailed instructions on how to install and run Djibon on different platforms.
+See the [Installation Guide](install.md) for detailed instructions on how to install and run jiboni on different platforms.

 Quick start for web: